MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 ### OAuth authorized apps

 When you set up continuous deployment, you authorize Azure App Service  as an authorized OAuth App for your GitHub account.
-Container Apps uses the authorized access to create a GitHub Actions YML file in *.github/workflows/\<workflow-name>.yml*.
+Container Apps uses the authorized access to create a GitHub action YML file in *.github/workflows/\<workflow-name>.yml*.
 You can see your authorized apps and revoke permissions under Integrations/Applications of your account.

 [IMAGE]